-- First, you should sign up for my email list to have every new post delivered straight to your inbox.
+- First, you should sign up for my email list to deliver every new post straight to your inbox.
 It’s completely free, and you can unsubscribe whenever you wish.
 Plus, I promise never to spam your email or send annoying messages.

 - Visit my recipe index for menu ideas that are all gluten free with a focus on healthy and fresh ingredients.
 You’ll find lots of seasonal recipes, dairy free, vegan, and vegetarian recipes as well.

 My Food PHILOSOPHY

 I’m a major food lover.
 I’m hungry nearly all the time and love to eat.
-I believe you should eat delicious food that nourishes the body and makes you feel good.
-All my recipes are gluten free with an emphasis on whole, unprocessed ingredients because when I eat that way, that is when I feel my best.
+I believe food should be easy, nourishing, delicious, and make you feel good!
+All my recipes are gluten free with an emphasis on whole, unprocessed ingredients because when I eat that way, I feel my best.
 I cook with lots of fresh fruits and vegetables, whole grains, fragrant spices, fresh herbs, and limited amounts of refined sugar and dairy.

 Why Gluten Free

-I grew up with digestive issues and was diagnosed with Irritable Bowel Syndrome (IBS) when I was in middle school.
-I would take lactic pills as the doctor suggested, and while it helped a little, I would still feel bloated and uncomfortable most days.
+Growing up, I had digestive issues and was told by doctors there wasn’t anything they could do and that I could take lactaid pills to combat discomfort.
+While they helped a little, I would still feel bloated and uncomfortable most days.
 I just thought it was a normal feeling!
 In college, I did a two-week elimination diet and felt phenomenal!
-I didn’t have any uncomfortable bloating, and my skin cleared up, and my headaches drastically reduced.
+I didn’t have any uncomfortable bloating, my skin cleared up, and my headaches drastically reduced.
 When I started eating my normal diet again, I slowly realized that pasta, pizza, and bread made me feel unwell, while rice, quinoa, and other gluten free carbs had no adverse effects.
 I had no idea what gluten was, but after some googling and trial and error, I realized gluten was the culprit to a lot of my discomfort.